 The trustees usually meet twice a year (spring and autumn).
 Due to their geographical dispersal in the UK, it is not practical to meet in person more often, but correspondence is conducted by email on relevant matters arising between meetings, to inform and consult with trustees.
+In April 2018, the spring meeting was conducted partly using video conferencing to get around the need to travel, especially for those with young children and this worked well.
 The governing document does not specify the number of trustees but there are usually 8-9 at any one time and when vacancies arise, potential new trustees are invited by the existing board.
 They are usually existing supporters of FWT.

 Each year, some trustees usually visit the school and homes in India to see for themselves how things are and chat to the staff and trustees of the Nambikkai Illam Trust (NIT), the Indian charity that manages the homes and school.
-In the year from Oct 2016 to Sept 2017, Chris and Tessa Sayers visited the children's homes in November/December 2016 and Brian and Elsie Tugwell visited the homes and Faith school on numerous occasions during their spell in India from Autumn 2016 to Spring 2017.
+In the year from Oct 2017 to Sept 2018, Chris and Tessa Sayers visited the children's homes in November/December 2017 and Brian and Elsie Tugwell visited the homes and Faith school on numerous occasions during their spell in India from Autumn 2017 to Spring 2018.
 The costs of all visits were met by the trustees themselves and no expenses associated with visits to India were charged to FWT funds.
 None of the Trustees received any remuneration for their services.